-For events requiring advanced registration and fee payment: Select "Register" at the end of each program description to go to the City of Phoenix Parks and Recreation ACTIVE registration system where you can enroll in that specific program and pay any required fees.
+For events requiring advanced registration and fee payment: Select "Register" in each program description to go to the City of Phoenix Parks and Recreation ACTIVE registration system to enroll in that program.
 Not all programs require registration.

 Pueblo Grande Museum Auxiliary Presentation